10 Weird Facts About Australia

 10. Spiders in Australia actually took over a town.

 In March 2012 harmless to humans spiders spin wet blanket over the Australian town of Wagga Wagga.
-When floodwaters swept through the town and surrounding paddocks, the local spiders had no choice but to flee up, spinning their webs across sticks and bushes.
+When floodwaters swept through the town and surrounding paddocks, the local spiders had no choice but to flee up, spinning their webs across sticks and bushes.9.
+There is a tree in Australia that if you brush against it it will affect you for 3-6 months and if you shake it you can breath in its toxic needles.

 One of the world’s most venomous plants, the Gympie-Gympie stinging tree can cause months of excruciating pain for unsuspecting humans.
 North Queensland road surveyor A.C.
 Macmillan was among the first to document the effects of a stinging tree, reporting to his boss in 1866 that his packhorse “was stung, got mad, and died within two hours”.
-Similar tales abound in local folklore of horses jumping in agony off cliffs and forestry workers drinking themselves silly to dull the intractable pain.
+Similar tales abound in local folklore of horses jumping in agony off cliffs and forestry workers drinking themselves silly to dull the intractable pain.8.
+An Australia bushranger escaped from prison so many times the government had to build a special cell to hold him.
+It was so strong they promised to forgive his crimes if he could escape again.

 Moondyne Joe, was Western Australia’s best known bushranger.
 Moondyne Joe was not known for gunfights or robbing banks, unlike other famous Australian bushrangers.
 It was Joe’s amazing ability to escape every time he was placed behind bars that won him fame and the affection of early Western Australian settlers.